password123456/game_cheat_DIABLO1/README.md

 - I want to be used these code for the meaning of education, studying on the game-cheating

 Caution:
-- most of antivirus can be detect this file as malware.
+- most of antivirus can be detect this file as a malware.
-- the codes consists of standard WIN32 API Writeprocessmemory, so it can be detected like malware a various way of detect method.
+- the codes consist of standard WIN32 API Writeprocessmemory, so it can be detected like malware a various way of detect method.

 Requirements:
  * VS6.0+SP3 (Platform SDK 2003)